 Check with your local library about obtaining the microfilm via interlibrary loan.

-Ahnapee (Algoma) Record Tug Brooks 1903-09-11 1 The tug Brooks arrived in port Sunday night with another load of fruit from across the lake.
+Ahnapee (Algoma) Record | Tug | Brooks | 1900-06-08 | 1 | The tug Brooks arrived in port again Wednesday morning with a raft of logs from Jacksonport.
+The raft was for the Veneer factory. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.